-The U-Pass is a special transportation pass for Southern undergraduate students that is valid for unlimited trips during the semester on mass transit services statewide.
+The U-Pass is a special transportation pass for full-time Southern undergraduate students that is valid for unlimited trips during the semester on mass transit services statewide.
 The U-Pass gives you transportation freedom with no out-of-pocket expense.

 All actively enrolled and matriculated undergraduate students are eligible to receive a complimentary U-Pass after payment of tuition or other approved financial arrangements have been completed.
 Passes are distributed on a first-come first-serve basis and quantities are limited.
 A valid SCSU Hoot Loot ID Card is also required.